-In addition to our own vessel building programs, certain of our competitors have announced plans to construct new vessels to be deployed in domestic and foreign locations.
+In addition to our own vessel building programs, which were completed in 2010, certain of our competitors have announced plans to construct new vessels to be deployed in domestic and foreign locations.
 A remobilization to the GoM oilfield of U.S.-flagged vessels currently operating in other regions or in non-oilfield applications would result in an increase in vessel capacity in our primary market.
-Additionally, construction of double-hulled, ocean-going tank barges has increased ocean-going tank barge capacity.
-Further, a repeal, suspension or significant modification of the Jones Act, or the administrative erosion of its benefits, permitting vessels that are either foreign-flagged, foreign-built, foreign-owned, foreign-controlled or foreignoperated to engage in the U.S. coastwise trade, would also result in an increase in capacity.
+Similarly, vessel capacity in foreign markets may also be impacted by U.S.-flagged vessels migrating to foreign locations due to the on-going de facto regulatory moratorium in the GoM.
+Construction of double-hulled, ocean-going tank barges has increased ocean-going tank barge capacity.
+Further, a repeal, suspension or significant modification of the Jones Act, or the administrative erosion of its benefits, permitting vessels that are either foreign-flagged, foreign-built, foreign-owned, foreigncontrolled or foreign-operated to engage in the U.S. coastwise trade, would also result in an increase in capacity.
 Any increase in the supply of OSVs or MPSVs, whether through new construction, refurbishment or conversion of vessels from other uses, remobilization or changes in law or its application, could not only increase competition for charters and lower utilization and dayrates, which would adversely affect our revenues and profitability, but could also worsen the impact of any downturn in the oil and gas industry on our results of operations and financial condition.
-Similarly, any increase in the supply of ocean-going tank barges, could not only increase competition for charters and lower utilization and dayrates, which could negatively affect our revenues and profitability, but could also worsen the impact of any reduction in domestic consumption of refined petroleum products or crude oil on our results of operations and financial condition.
+Similarly, any increase in the supply of ocean-going tank barges, could not only increase competition, domestically and internationally, for charters and lower utilization and dayrates, which could negatively affect our revenues and profitability, but could also worsen the impact of any reduction in domestic consumption of refined petroleum products or crude oil on our results of operations and financial condition.
 Because some services provided by MPSVs are not protected by the Jones Act, foreign competitors may bring MPSVs to the GoM or build additional MPSVs that we will compete with domestically or internationally.